alya-mansoor/alya-mansoor/README.md

 - 🌱 I’m learning about Git, HTML, CSS, and JavaScript.

-- 👯 I’m looking to collaborate on team-based projects.
-I'm eager to meet other passionate students and for new learning experiences!

 - ⚡ Fun fact - I recently competed in a hackathon, RiverHacks 2024.
 Check out my team's project on my GitHub profile!
 My all-female team placed in two categories:
   - Won Best Domain Name from GoDaddy Registry 🎉
   - Won Best Cloud Hack 🎉